andrewkreid/swagger-flask-test/README.md

 -------------

-At the time of writing, you had to use the following fork of flask-restful-swagger, as it contains a newer version of swagger-ui that fixes a bug that prevented you posting JSON:
+At the time of writing, you had to use the following fork of flask-restful-swagger, as it contains a newer version of swagger-ui that fixes a bug that prevented you POSTing JSON with the right Content-Type:

 - [https://github.com/richtera/flask-restful-swagger](https://github.com/richtera/flask-restful-swagger)